aws-amplify/docs/cli/concept.md

 It contains the latest local development of the backend resources specifications to be pushed to the cloud.
 Each plugin stores contents in its own subfolder inside this folder.

-## amplify-meta.json file
+## <a name="tith"></a>amplify-meta.json file
-The cli core and the plugins log metadata into this file, both the `backend` and `#current-cloud-backend` directories contain an amplify-meta.json file.
-It serves as a the white board for the cli core and the plugins to communicate with each other.
+The CLI core and the plugins log metadata into this file, both the `backend` and `#current-cloud-backend` directories contain an amplify-meta.json file.
+It serves as the white board for the CLI core and the plugins to communicate with each other.
 ## .amplifyrc file
 The CLI places the `.amplifyrc` file at the root directory of the user project in the init process:
-It is the amplify-cli run control, this file is checked into code repo, it facilitates collaborations between team members and outside contributors of the user project.
+It is the amplify-CLI run control, this file is checked into code repo, it facilitates collaborations between team members and outside contributors of the user project.

 # The AWS CloudFormation provider
 Currently the only official provider plugin, amplify-provider-awscloudformation, uses the AWS CloudFormation to form and update the backend resources in the AWS for the amplify categories. <br/>